d78mdd/desktop-scripting/README.txt

 ran using
   AutoHotkey

-to start a script with Windows(10) put a shortcut here C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp
+to run a script at Windows startup place a shortcut here C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp